simplylu/puddle/README.md

 The `puddle.py` script provides a command-line interface to search for AI models across multiple platforms (Huggingface, CivitAI, and Shakker AI), collect statistics, and analyze the results.

+Files are stored by default in the `./data` directory.

 ### Available Commands

 - **`search`** - Search for models using keywords on specified platforms